16 Best Tools for Painting Contractors to Run a Profitable Business in 2026

 What painting businesses get:

-- Painting proposal templates: Detailed proposals with surface-by-surface breakdowns (exterior siding, trim, doors, shutters, soffits, fascia), prep work specifications, paint brand and product (Sherwin-Williams Duration, Benjamin Moore Regal, PPG Diamond), color selections with manufacturer codes, number of coats, and warranty terms
+- Painting proposal templates: Detailed proposals with surface-by-surface breakdowns (siding, trim, doors, shutters, soffits, fascia), prep specifications, paint brand and product (Sherwin-Williams Duration, Benjamin Moore Regal, PPG Diamond), color selections with manufacturer codes, number of coats, and warranty terms

 - Scope of work contracts: Agreements that define exactly what is included and excluded, with clear language about surface preparation scope, furniture moving responsibilities, access requirements, and payment schedules